avinetworks/avi-helm-charts/docs/AKO/install/helm.md

 ```

-Use the `values.yaml` from this release to edit values related to Avi configuration.
+Use the `values.yaml` from this chart to edit values related to Avi configuration.
 To get the values.yaml for a release, run the following command

 ```
-helm show values ako/ako --version 1.3.1
+helm show values ako/ako --version 1.3.1 > values.yaml

 ```